FahimaZulfath/VR/CONTRIBUTING.md

 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.

+### Fixing the bug/ working on issues
+Bugs listed as ``Assigned`` are not usually a good place to start, unless you're sure you have something worthy to contribute.
+Someone else is already working on it!
+Even with no assignee, it is polite to check if someone has recently commented that they're looking at fixing the issue.

+Once you have found something to work on, go ahead and comment!
+Let the bug submitter, reviewer, and component owner know that you'd like to work on the bug.
+You might receive some extra information, perhaps also made the assignee.

 ### Fork the Repository

-Be sure to add the relevant tests before making the pull request.
-Docs will be updated automatically when we merge to `master`, but you should also build the docs yourself and make sure they're readable.

-### Make the Pull Request
+**[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
+This makes your own version of this project you can edit and use.
+**[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
+You can do this in the GitHub interface on your own local machine.
+Once you're happy with your changes.

 Once you have made all your changes, tests, and updated the documentation, make a pull request to move everything back into the main branch of the `repository`.
 Be sure to reference the original issue in the pull request.
 Expect some back-and-forth with regards to style and compliance of these rules.
 If you are contributing for an issue, then please add the issue number in the comment while sending us a pull request.

+ ### Make the Pull Request

+**Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
+This opens a discussion around your project and lets the project lead know you are proposing changes.

+Be sure to add the relevant tests before making the pull request.
+Docs will be updated automatically when we merge to `master`, but you should also build the docs yourself and make sure they're readable.

 ## Labels